18 Best Places to Visit in Vermont in the Fall

 Lake Willoughby is one of the most beautiful lakes in Vermont.
 It’s located in the northeastern part of the state, about a 1-hour drive from Stowe.

-The lake is flanked by two mountains, Mt Hor and Mt Pisgah, which provides hikers with plenty of picturesque trails to explore.
+The lake is flanked by two mountains, Mt Hor and Mt Pisgah, which provide hikers with plenty of picturesque trails to explore.
 One of the most popular trails is the Mount Pisgah North Trail which leads up to the top of the mountain and offers a scenic panorama.

 There are also a few secluded coves and beaches where you can go for a swim on a hot day.